Apply for a building consent

 Other reviews of your application

 Fire and Emergency New Zealand: There is a requirement (by law) for some applications to be sent to Fire and Emergency New Zealand (FENZ) for review.
+For details of which applications are required to be sent to FENZ, please click here.
 This review provides feedback on the compliance of the proposed design and the ability for people to escape fire safely.
 There will be additional fees to pay if your application needs to be reviewed by FENZ.

 Development Engineer: Your application will be checked by our development engineer for hazards on the site, consent notices, resource consent conditions, soil conditions, geotechnical and stormwater reports, stormwater control design, public services and other site related issues.